-Numerous studies previously cited have shown that the past trammeling actions (the planting of nonnative fish) in SEKI wilderness have adversely affected the natural quality of wilderness in the long-term, and have imperiled the survival of native species, in particular the MYLF.
-If the two species of MYLF become extinct, it could lead to the impairment of the high elevation ecosystems of these parks, which is in direct opposition to the NPS Organic Act.
+Numerous studies previously cited have shown that the past trammeling actions (the planting of nonnative fish) in SEKI wilderness have adversely affected the natural quality of wilderness in the long-term, and have imperiled the survival of native species, in particular the MYLFs.
+If the two species of MYLF become extirpated in SEKI, it could lead to the impairment of the high elevation ecosystems of these parks, which is in direct opposition to the NPS Organic Act.

 While the planting of nonnative fish (the past trammeling action) was halted in 1988, the impacts from this action on the natural quality of wilderness continue.
-Fish often persist in water bodies even after stocking ceases.
-Lakes larger than 1 ha (2.5 ac) within Sierra Nevada National Parks (YOSE and SEKI) were estimated to have from 35 to 50% nonnative fish occupancy, only a 29 to 44% decrease since fish stocking was terminated around two decades before the study (Knapp 1996, p.
+Fish often persist in waterbodies even after stocking ceases.
+Lakes larger than 1 ha (2.5 ac) within Sierra Nevada national parks (YOSE and SEKI) were estimated to have from 35 to 50% nonnative fish occupancy, which is only a 29 to 44% decrease since fish stocking was largely terminated around two decades before the study (Knapp 1996, p.
 1).
 Although stocking no longer occurs in SEKI, nonnative fish had established self-sustaining populations in approximately 575 waterbodies (Knapp 2003) and in hundreds of miles of stream.

 Past actions in the wilderness have shown that trammeling actions have been successful in restoring the natural quality of wilderness character.
 From 1997 to 1999, researchers used gill nets to experimentally eradicate nonnative fish from two park waterbodies, which showed that fish eradication was feasible (Vredenburg 2004).
 In 2001, SEKI began to implement preliminary (experimental) restoration of MYLFs (NPS 2001).
 The primary goal was to assess the feasibility of SEKI staff using gill nets and electrofishers to eradicate nonnative fish from low- to moderate-use individual lakes having short associated streams.
 The purpose of the program was to restore aquatic habitat for native species, with an emphasis on improving the status of imperiled MYLFs.
-From 2001 to 2012, SEKI removed nearly 48,000 fish from targeted lakes and streams (NPS 2012A, NPS unpublished data).
-By 2012, fish were fully eradicated from 10 lakes and nearly eradicated from nine lakes.
+From 2001 to 2013, SEKI removed more than 50,000 fish from targeted lakes and streams (NPS 2015A, NPS unpublished data).
+By 2013, SEKI had fully eradicated fish from 10 waterbodies, nearly eradicated fish from 9 waterbodies, and began fish eradications in 4 waterbodies (initiated in 2012).
+These results show that using SEKI staff to eradicate nonnative fish using gill nets and electrofishers is feasible at the local scale of individual or small groups of waterbodies.